Visual Course Catalogue

 To inform the design of the visual course catalogue, we reviewed platforms that excel in either enterprise training, learning management, or intuitive content browsing.
 This included Coursera for Business, Pluralsight, Salesforce Trailhead, Udemy Business, and Netflix.

 Pluralsight offered a stronger visual UI, using skill tags and category-based navigation.
-We borrowed their use of horizontal content groupings and labeled thumbnails to help admins explore at a glance.
+We borrowed their use of horizontal content groupings and labelled thumbnails to help admins explore at a glance.
 Udemy Business, while simpler in style, reinforced the value of a straightforward, scalable card layout and easy-access filters.

 Design Approach